 Savute Safari Lodge: Our full report

-Perched on the banks of the Savuti Channel Savute Safari Lodge offers a great location from which to explore the nearby Savuti Marshes.
-The whole camp enjoys great views over the water which attracts vast numbers of elephant to drink in the afternoons and evenings.
+Perched on the banks of the Savuti Channel within Chobe National Park, Savute Safari Lodge offers a good ...... location from which to explore the nearby Savuti Marshes.
+Comfortable without being luxurious, the camp enjoys views over the Savute Channel and its two pumped waterholes, which – especially during the dry season – attract vast numbers of elephant to drink in the afternoons and evenings.

 Food & drink